6 Rules for a Successful Business Card Design

-Your name, title, business name, phone number, email address and website will be enough.
+Your name, title, business name, phone number, email address, and website will be enough.
 The beauty of living in an age of technology is that you're easier to find than ever.
-Even with a little information, they'll be able to find you with a quick Google.
+Even with a little information, they'll be able to find you with a quick Google search.

 3. Consider Using Interesting Design Techniques

 We can all remember a really unique business card that we've received, can't we?
 The likelihood is special design techniques created these eye-catching designs.
 They are 'out of the box'.